Skip to main content

 • 6 Deep Dive categories (focused extensions of Movement 1)

-• AI “transparency” features (token analytics, thought summaries, model tracking)
+• AI observability features (token analytics, thought summaries, model tracking)

 • Black Box Micro-Engagement framework

-• Scaling Movement 1 patterns to Movements 2-6
+• Scaling Movement 1 patterns to other movements

 • Cross-movement synthesis capabilities

-The system architecture established in Movement 1 (session management, AI interaction patterns, metadata capture) provides the proven template for creating a multi-movement framework.
+The system architecture established in Movement 1: session management, AI interaction patterns, the handler trio, and metadata capture, provides the proven template for scaling to a multi-movement framework.

 Footnotes